composify-js/composify/packages/docs/pages/docs/tutorial/expo.md

 }
 ```

-**Notes:**
+A few key points:

-- `@composify/react/preset` is optional; it just gives you handy layout components like `VStack`.
+- `@composify/react/preset` is optional; it just gives you handy layout components like VStack.
-- `@composify/react/style.css` is **required** — it contains core editor styles.
+- `@composify/react/style.css` is **required** — it contains the core editor styles.
-- Import your components so they're available in the editor.
+- Import your components (`@/components`) so they're available in the editor.
-- The editor runs on the web only.
-Rendering works everywhere.

 ### Load the initial source

-We'll fetch the saved JSX from our GET API and pass it to the `Editor` as the source prop.
+First, we'll fetch the saved JSX from our API and pass it to the `Editor` as the `source` prop.

 ```jsx showLineNumbers [app/editor/[slug].tsx]
 import '@composify/react/preset';